 Mates4Mates partnership with SHAPE.
 Image of blurred people wearing hi-vis

-SHAPE Defence recommits its support to the veteran community
+SHAPE Defence recommits its support for the veteran community

 19 March 2025

-Mates4Mates is excited to announce that we are once again partnering with SHAPE Australia as their charity of choice partner for their Defence business unit.
+Mates4Mates is excited to announce that we are once again partnering with SHAPE Australia as its charity of choice partner for their Defence business unit.

 “We’re incredibly proud to continue our partnership with Mates4Mates and build on the impact we’ve made together,” Mitch said.